farouk-alghazzy/farouk-alghazzy/README.md

 ### 🧠 About Me

 - 💻 Coder focused on clean, fast, and efficient solutions
 - 🎓 Studying Data and Information Science at UW-Madison.
-Graduating in December 2026
+Estimated graduation in December 2026
 - 🤖 Experienced in machine learning and predictive modeling

 ---